david-04/shortycut/src/docs/configuration.md

 This property enables or disables the preloading of favicons.
 The default value is `true`, meaning that favicons are loaded in the background before they are actually needed.
-This creates additional network traffic, but allows them to be displayed quickly later on.
+This creates additional network traffic but allows them to be displayed quickly later on.
 See "[Favicons](favicons.md)" for details.